Returning to Movement - Try These 5 Stretches for Beginners

 Your fascia tightens up and develops weak pathways every time you’re stressed, stagnant or emotionally weighed down.

 Stretching has the ability to shift your nervous system out of flight mode and into deep relaxation.
+Your heart rate slows and you learn to breathe slower.

-This is why slow, intentional movement can feel so calming.
-You’re literally signaling to your body that it’s safe to let go.
+You’re signaling to your body that it’s safe to let go.

 Flexibility = Longevity